SCP - Containment Breach

 Unused Graphics

 In the game's files, there are a few icons for achievements that do not exist.
-These are leftovers from SCP Nine Tailed Fox mod, created by Third Subvision Studio.
+These are leftovers from the SCP Nine Tailed Fox mod, created by Third Subvision Studio.

 Unused Models